DroneHub-SA/FlyControl-RC/README.md

 ## Project Overview

-FlyControl-RC is a custom RC transmitter and receiver system built for a 3D-printed fixed-wing aircraft.
-The project covers electronics design, firmware development, wireless communication, enclosure design, and flight simulation for controller validation.
+**FlyControl-RC** is a custom RC transmitter and receiver system built for a 3D-printed fixed-wing aircraft.
+The project includes electronics design, firmware development, wireless communication, the design of a custom 3D-printed case for the RC transmitter, and flight simulation for controller validation.

 ---